jamcinnamon/Severe_Frist-aid/README.md

-# server_Fristaid
+# severe first aid with hospital project

-This would help people who need about their symptoms is suspicious
+symptoms on data.json